-Circulation of proposed testimony.
+• Circulation of proposed testimony.
 A board that has previously adopted a position on a legislative measure may circulate its proposed testimony among board members for review and written comment to meet a tight legislative deadline, so long as all proposed testimony drafts and board member communications about the testimony are publicly posted online within 48 hours of the statement's circulation to the board.
-This permitted interaction is best used for proposed testimony drafted by board staff or a single member, rather than by multiple board members using another permitted interaction to confer in order to avoid conflicts with other permitted interactions, as discussed in OIP's Quick Review on Sunshine Law Options to Address State Legislative Issues and Measures, which is posted on the Training page at oip.hawaii.gov.
+This permitted interaction is best used for proposed testimony drafted by board staff or a single member, as discussed in OIP's Quick Review on Sunshine Law Options to Address State Legislative Issues and Measures, which is posted on the Training page at oip.hawaii.gov.